ToMCCA-3: A realistic 3-body coalescence model: Comparison to experimental data

 \subsection{Model uncertainties}

 In this section, the global yield uncertainties will be discussed.
 From the $A=2$ case~\cite{Mahlein2024}, the uncertainty on the source size, caused by the measured deuteron and proton spectra uncertainty, was 5.7\%.
-It was obtained by varying the $B$ parameter in Eq.~\ref{eq:SourceParameterization} within the uncertainties obtained from fitting the deuteron spectra and is thus independent of \mmt.
+It was obtained by varying the $B$ parameter in Eq.~\eqref{eq:SourceParameterization} within the uncertainties obtained from fitting the deuteron spectra and is thus independent of \mmt.
 When varying the source size by this amount, the $^3$He yield changed by $\pm13\%$ for \dNetaOFive$=2$ and by $\pm18\%$ for \dNetaOFive$=45$, giving on average a variation of $\pm15.5\%$.
-Additionally, the cutoff momentum $\Lambda_c=1$ GeV/$c$ for the \heThree and \hThree wave functions was varied by $\pm50$ MeV, which resulted in a global variation of $\pm7\%$.
+In order to ensure numeric stability, the relative momenta of the considered nucleons cannot exceed $k_c=1$ GeV/$c$.
+In order to gauge the effect of this cutoff, its value for the \heThree and \hThree AV18+UIX wave functions was varied by $\pm50$ MeV, which resulted in a global variation of $\pm7\%$.
 Adding these two, a global uncertainty of $\pm17\%$ is reached.
-In the case of \lhThree, the cutoff variation can be omitted, and a global uncertainty of $\pm15.5\%$ is taken.
+In the case of \lhThree, the cutoff variation can be omitted since the solution is numerically much more stable, and a global uncertainty of $\pm15.5\%$ is taken.